 11. Feed the lawn

 Feeding your lawn with appropriate fertiliser is essential for preventing excessive weed and moss growth, and will help the lawn recover better from mowing.
 Potassium, iron, and magnesium are especially important to healthy grass, so look for those when choosing your fertiliser.
 You can also add some rusty nails to your watering can (if you have a small lawn) – the iron in the nails will infuse the water.
-Get more tips on lawn care in our guide on how to mow a lawn.

-12. Get a bird feeder
+12. Encourage wildlife with a bird feeder

 13. Create a mini vegetable garden